Tejaswireddyallam/GDPFall2024-Group2/README.md

 I have contributed in adding ER diagram with patient, doctor, and appointment entities for telemedicine application.

 I have drafted database schema with ER diagram for project overview.

+Worked on Updation of Data Management plan(Iteration 2) with new table details